algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 Exit criteria are the predefined conditions that signify when testing activities can be concluded. \
 They serve as benchmarks to assess whether the testing objectives have been met and whether the software system is ready for the next phase or release. \
-By adhering to these criteria, we ensure that testing is terminated without compromising the quality or efficacy of the software.
+By adhering to these criteria, our team ensures that testing is terminated without compromising the quality or efficacy of the software.

-Before we can finalize the testing phase and prepare the product for distribution, certain critical objectives must be met.
+Before we can finalise the testing phase and prepare the product for distribution, certain critical objectives must be met.

 #### ➭ <ins> Client's Reliability Indicators </ins>